Let's make memories! What if you knew exactly which games to play with your ... read more

 Which is a guarantee for your child to come with great, but unhealthy suggestions of his own.
 I’m sure it’s meant to be helpful, but getting him to eat something healthy when he already has something else in mind…well, let’s say it’s going to be challenging.

 So, meal planning sounds like a good thing, right?
 But which mom has time to sit down for any extended period and has peace and quiet for long enough to plan meals for the whole week?

 Fortunately, my two beautiful boys have inspired me to come up with some hacks to make sure we’ve got food on the table anyway.
 Here are 5 hacks (+ 2 bonus tips) to fill out your meal plan template!

 Want to game up your meal planning?
-Grab this free meal plan set from the library!
+Grab this free meal plan set!